 “So populous and of such commercial importance that it might rightly be called another Alexandria, whose riches were the sea and the water its walls”

-In the fourteenth century Berwick became a real walled town when King Edward I fortified it against Scottish attack.
+In the fourteenth century Berwick became a walled town when King Edward I fortified it against Scottish attack.
 His defensive walls supplemented the stronghold of Berwick Castle which stood on the site of the present railway station.
 Some of the town walls can still be seen today, dating mainly from the later Elizabethan period.
 They are among the finest of their kind in Europe.

 Berwick is one of the most picturesque towns on the region’s coast, mainly because of its attractive red roofed houses, pinkish grey Georgian buildings and the fine seventeenth century bridge, which spans the River Tweed.

 The River Tweed at Berwick is almost as well known as the Tyne at Newcastle for its bridges.
-There are three here namely; Old Bridge, the Royal Tweed Bridge and the Royal Border Bridge.
+There are three here, namely the Old Bridge, the Royal Tweed Bridge and the Royal Border Bridge.

 The Royal Tweed is the most recent.
 Built in 1925 it carries the old A1 through the town.
 Through Berwick this road is now the A1167, as a more modern road bridge of 1984 (the A1 Tweed Bridge) now bypasses Berwick a mile to the west.